-7. Be Honest
+2. Be Honest

 If you’re interrupted, despite your best efforts to prevent distractions, communicate this to the interviewer and do whatever you can to return your full attention to the call as quickly as possible.
 Being honest, instead of hiding a blunder or faking attention, could earn you style points.

-8. Speak Up
+3. Speak Up

-9. Say Thanks
+4. Say Thanks

 Of course, a thank you note is imperative, but the difference here is the time frame.
-You won’t need to commute after this interview, and your thank you should come within minutes or a couple of hours, not a full day, after the interview.
+You won’t need to commute after this interview, and your ‘thank you’ should come within minutes or a couple of hours, not a full day, after the interview.

 Your mission is to score the in-person interview, and a successful phone call can establish a firm foundation for what could become a job offer.